 The future success of our business depends upon the continued use of the Internet as a primary medium for commerce, communications and business applications.
 Federal, state or foreign government bodies or agencies have in the past adopted, and may in the future adopt, laws or regulations affecting the use of the Internet as a commercial medium.
 Changes in these laws or regulations could require us to modify our products and platform in order to comply with these changes.
 In addition, government agencies or private organizations have imposed and may impose additional taxes, fees or other charges for accessing the Internet or commerce conducted via the Internet.
 These laws or charges could limit the growth of Internet-related commerce or communications generally or result in reductions in the demand for Internet-based products and services such as our products and platform.
 In particular, a re-adoption of "network neutrality" rules in the United States, which President Biden supported during his campaign, could affect the services used by us and our customers.
 California's state network neutrality law went into effect after a federal district court denied a motion for preliminary injunction on March 10, 2021, and that decision was affirmed by the U.S. Court of Appeals for the Ninth Circuit on January 28, 2022, and on April 20, 2022 it declined to rehear the case.
-The appellants have the option to appeal to the U.S. Supreme Court.
+The appellants did not appeal to the U.S. Supreme Court.
 A temporary injunction preventing implementation of a similar law in Vermont expired on April 20, 2022, but the challenge to that law remains pending.
 A number of other states have adopted or are adopting or considering legislation or executive actions that would regulate the conduct of broadband providers.
 In addition, the use of the Internet as a business tool could be adversely affected due to delays in the development or adoption of new standards and protocols to handle increased demands of Internet activity, security, reliability, cost, ease-of-use, accessibility and quality of service.
-The performance of the Internet and its acceptance as a business tool has been adversely affected by "viruses," "worms," and similar malicious programs.
-If the use of the Internet is reduced as a result of these or other issues, then demand for our products could decline, which could adversely affect our business, results of operations and financial condition.
+The pe